 There is no one implant type or implant placement that is best for everyone.
 Since each woman has her own unique body type, proportions, and cosmetic goals, plastic surgeon Andrew Cohen, MD will explain all of your options in detail during the consultation process.
 After learning about the differences between silicone and saline implants, as well as the advantages of the various implant placement techniques, you can come to an educated decision about your breast augmentation surgery.
-To help you in your decision-making process, Vectra® 3D Imaging technology creates a digital rendering of your body and allows you to virtually “try on” implants of varying sizes and shapes.
 After discussing his own recommendations about your implant choice based upon his experience, Dr. Cohen will then design a custom-tailored surgical approach, taking into account your personal expectations and desires.

 Silicone Or Saline?